Browser tab notifications are one of those simple but effective features that quietly keep visitors engaged and encourage them to come back.

 By using this code snippet, your site title will change to show an eye-catching message when users switch to another tab in the browser.

-We will be using the WPCode plugin to change your site title as a browser tab notification.
+We will use the WPCode plugin to change your site title to a browser tab notification.

 Now that you are on the ‘Create Custom Snippet’ page, start by entering a title for your code snippet.